eberban/eberban/books/tour/src/from_scratch/step2/time.md

 >     fe zai sin kco din
 > ```

-And setup the automatic present update.
+And setup the automatic present update. (we also assign it to _epahegi_ so that it can easily be composed with other future transformations)

 > ```
-> pahe pane sin
+> po epahegi pane sin
+> pahe epahegi
 > ```

 ## Events